IARCbioinfo/needlestack/README.md

 	* ALL : To produce pdf regression plots for all variants.
 Default value when not using matched tumor/normal.
 	* NONE : To remove pdf regression plots from the output

 2. --do_alignments : To add the alignments plots to the regression plots.
-If this option is set to "true", the name of the reference genome required for the bam alignments (--ref_genome option) needs to be provided (See *--ref_genome option* below).
+If this option is set to "true", the name of the reference genome (--ref_genome option) needs to be provided to choose the correct annotation (See *--ref_genome option* below).
 False is the default value.

 #### Bioconductor packages to install for plotting the alignments :

 - The [Gviz](https://bioconductor.org/packages/release/bioc/html/Gviz.html) package
-- A [BSgenome data package](https://bioconductor.org/packages/release/BiocViews.html#___BSgenome) to provide a full genome sequence.
-This sequence can be, for Homo sapiens, provided by UCSC or based on NCBI GRCh37 for the 1000genomes Reference Genome Sequence ([hs37d5](https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.1000genomes.hs37d5.html)).
 - An [Annotation package for TxDb objects](http://bioconductor.org/packages/release/BiocViews.html#___TxDb).
 - A [Genome wide annotation](https://bioconductor.org/packages/release/BiocViews.html#___OrgDb), it contains mappings between Entrez Gene identifiers and GenBank accession numbers.
 Examples : the Genome wide annotation package for Human : *org.Hs.eg.db* and for the mouse : *org.Mm.eg.db*.

 Examples :

-If one needs the UCSC version of the reference Human genome hg19, the fowolling packages should be installed :
+If one used the UCSC version of the reference Human genome hg19, the fowolling packages should be installed :
 - *Gviz*
-- *BSgenome.Hsapiens.UCSC.hg19* (hg18 and hg38 UCSC version can also be used)
+- *TxDb.Hsapiens.UCSC.hg19.knownGene* (hg18 and hg38 UCSC version can also be used)
-- *TxDb.Hsapiens.UCSC.hg19.knownGene*
 - *org.Hs.eg.db*

 These packages exist for other organisms than Human but have not been tested.

 One can for example generate the alignments plot for data issued from the mouse by installing :
-- *BSgenome.Mmusculus.UCSC.mm10* (mm9 UCSC version can also be used)
+- *TxDb.Mmusculus.UCSC.mm10.knownGene*(mm9 UCSC version can also be used)
-- *TxDb.Mmusculus.UCSC.mm10.knownGene*
 - *org.Mm.eg.db*

-For the other organisms the packages needs to have the same nomenclature as the ones listed above.
+For the other organisms the packages need to have the same nomenclature as the ones listed above.

 #### --ref_genome option :

-The name of the reference genome has to be the same as the BSgenome data package name without "BSgenome.", for the UCSC version of the reference Human genome hg19, one needs to set --ref_genome to "*Hsapiens.UCSC.hg19*".
+The argument corresponds to the TxDb annotation package name without its extrimities.
+For the UCSC version of the reference Human genome hg19, one needs to set --ref_genome to "*Hsapiens.UCSC.hg19*".
+Note that the packages chosen for the annotations are compatible with the UCSC notations since most of the Gviz fonctionalities can handle these notations.

 By default, when using matched tumor/normal (pairs_file option), needlestack will produce pdf plots of regressions only for somatic variants and without the alignment plots; when not, needlestack will produce them for all variants and without the alignment plots.